Function recovery on manifolds using scattered data

-The upper bound of Theorem~\ref{thm:main} is achieved by a linear algorithm which is constructed from the algorithm in \cite{KS20}, which in turn is based on moving least squares, applied locally to sets where the point set is ``dense enough''.
+Theorem~\ref{thm:main} improves upon this for $L_q$-approximation in the case $q<p$ by requiring only $\|\dist_M(\cdot,P_n)\|_{L_{\gamma}(M)}\asymp n^{-1/d}$.
+For integration we require this for $\gamma=sp^*$ with $\frac{1}{p}+\frac{1}{p^*}=1$ which improves upon \cite[Theorem~1]{EGO19}.
+As mentioned above, Theorem~\ref{thm:main} above builds on its Euclidean counterpart \cite[Theorem~0.1]{KS20}.
+In general, the strategy of proof for Theorem~\ref{thm:main} is to lift this to manifolds.
+Important ingredients in the proof are the bounded geometry of the Riemannian manifold $M$, a suitable decomposition of unity and a compatible characterization of the Sobolev space.
+The latter requires the restriction to the range $1<p<\infty$.
+We believe, however, that an extension to $p=1,\infty$ is possible.
+The upper bound of Theorem~\ref{thm:main} is achieved by a linear algorithm, which is based on moving least squares, applied locally to sets where the point set is ``dense enough''.
 In the case $p>q$, this yields the improvement $\gamma<\infty$ compared to previous works supposing a small covering radius.
-This enables us to show optimality of other point sets, possibly with rather large holes in them.
+This enables us to show optimality of other point sets, possibly with rather large holes in them, as long as the ``average hole size'' is of optimal order.

-In particular, we are interested in the quality of i.i.d.\ sampling points which are distributed according to the normalized Riemannian volume measure.
+In particular, we are interested in the quality of independently and identically distributied (i.i.d.) random sampling points which are distributed uniformly (according to the normalized Riemannian volume measure) on $M$.
 We think this is a good and common model for sampling points that cannot be chosen freely.
 By Theorem~\ref{thm:main}, it only remains to examine the covering radius and the distortion of random points.
 We refer to Cohort \cite{Coh04} as well as Reznikov and Saff \cite{RS16} where this has been done in similar settings.
 We obtain the following.

 \begin{prop} Let $X_1,X_2,\ldots$ be i.i.d.\ with respect to the normalized Riemannian volume on $M$ and let $\alpha>0$.
 Then

 where the implied constants are independent of $n$. \end{prop}